 This astonishing sculpture forms part of Barcelona’s Poblenou Cemetery.
 The Kiss of Death (El Petó de la Mort in Catalan and El beso de la muerte in Spanish) dates back to 1930.
-A winged skeleton bestows a kiss on the lips of a handsome young man: is it ecstasy on his face or resignation?
+A winged skeleton bestows a kiss on the forehead of a handsome young man: is it ecstasy on his face or resignation?
 Little wonder the sculpture elicits strong and varying responses from whoever gazes upon it.

 There is some debate to the sculptor responsible for this arresting – astonishing – work of art in white marble.
 It is attributed to Jaume Barba but it seems quite likely that it was created by Joan Fontbernat.
 It is tucked away in the farthest corner of Poblenou Cemetery and it is often said to have inspired Bergman’s The Seventh Seal.